Cofertility and &Mother are proud to introduce Level the Playing Field, an initiative to help promote fertility freedom for women in sports

 Speed

 If time is of the essence in your family-building journey, matching with donors participating in our frozen program might be a great fit.
-Since the time-consuming screening process is either complete or well underway, the period from matching to cycling can be significantly shorter.
+Since the time-consuming screening process is complete, the period from matching to embryo creation can be significantly shorter.
 This is particularly beneficial if you're eager to transfer embryos as soon as possible.

 Cofertility’s fresh egg donation program